LostImbecile/dbl-bot/README.md

 b-roll6 sparking old + (zenkai - extreme) & blu

-=> Pool is all old sparking characters (year1 + year2), as well as all the blue non-extreme zenkais ‏‏‎
+=> Pool is all old (year1 + year2) sparking characters, as well as all the blue non-extreme zenkais ‏‏‎

 **2) b-template create (name) (filters)**
-- This creates a new template that you can substitute as a tag or set of tags in b-roll.
+- This creates a new template that you can substitute as a tag or set of tags in b-roll or b-search.
 - Brackets surrounding it are added automatically.
 - Template name can't be a tag or another template, and has to be one word.
 - Template must contain real tags or other templates.